 For example, cotton sateen bedding generally works better for pet co-sleepers than jersey or nylon materials, which attract hair and fur that can be difficult to clean off.
 Pet hair clings to wool, so it’s best to avoid it as well.
 Cheap fabric will not last long after deep washes, either.

 3. Keep Spare Sheets Handy

-Always keep a few extra sets of sheets on hand.
-You can use them when your current set is in the wash or if soiling accidents require a change of sheets.
+Another good idea to keep your bedding clean is to always keep a few extra sets of sheets on hand.
+You can use them when your current set is in the wash or if soiling accidents require a quick change of sheets.

-Wash fur-covered bedding on its own – don’t mix it in with other upholstery or clothing to avoid cross-contamination.
+- Then, wash fur-covered bedding on its own – don’t mix it in with other upholstery or clothing to avoid cross-contamination.

 5. Vacuum Your Bedding

 You can vacuum your bedding in between washes to keep it clean.
 Use the brush attachment and run the vacuum cleaner over your linens.
 Empty the vacuum bag or dust cup after each session to ensure maximum suction.

 After a thorough vacuum, try using a clean, damp sponge to wipe your bedding and remove any remaining pet hair before making your bed.

 Another way to keep your bedding clean between washes is to use a sticky lint roller or clothing brush to remove loose hairs and fur.
 You can use an anti-static spray to loosen any lingering hair before utilizing your lint roller or brush to clean it thoroughly.